-To expand the above-mentioned results and to eliminate effects of drug-resistant genes within targeting vectors, we newly generated HDAC2-deficient mutants HDAC2(-/-) (Fig. 7-8) [Chap.
+To further clarify the above-mentioned results in detail and to eliminate effects of drug-resistant genes within targeting vectors, we newly generated HDAC2-deficient DT40 mutant cells HDAC2(-/-) (Fig. 7-8) [Chap.
 4], using two targeting vectors different from those used previously [47].
-By systematical analyses of these new HDAC2(-/-) mutant cells, we obtained again following certain and noticeable results.
-As shown in Figures 7-9 and 7-10, in HDAC2(-/-) mutant cells, surely, proteins and mRNAs of IgM H- and L-chains are dramatically and considerably accumulated at the early (~3 to 7 days) cultivation stage, which was earlier than that adopted for initial HDAC2(-/-) mutant cells [Chap.
+By systematical analyses of these newly generated HDAC2(-/-) mutant cells, we obtained again following remarkable and noticeable results.
+As shown in Figures 7-9 and 7-10, in HDAC2(-/-) mutant cells, surely, proteins and mRNAs of IgM H- and L-chains are dramatically and considerably accumulated at the early (~3 to 7 days) cultivation stage, which was earlier than that adopted for initially generated HDAC2(-/-) mutant cells [Chap.
 2], i.e., soon after the generation (birth).
 It is because HDAC2 as a supervisor mainly regulates gene expressions of these two immunoglobulin proteins through opposite controls of Pax5, Aiolos, EBF1, Ikaros, OBF1 and E2A gene expressions in wild-type DT40 cells (Fig. 7-1(W)) [54].
-These results obtained in HDAC2(-/-) DT40 mutants at the early stage of cultivation are schematically shown in Figure 7-1(E).
-The majority of artificially accumulated IgM H- and L-chains in HDAC2(-/-) mutant cells exist as a native soluble form capable of building a high molecular weight complex with each other within endoplasmic reticulum (Fig. 7-11), since the HDAC2 mediated regulatory mechanisms should not function any longer and lacking of the mechanisms could be far superior to the capacity to secrete accumulated immunoglobulin proteins.
-In addition, HDAC2(-/-) mutant cells at the early stage exist as a morphologically aggregative/distorted form (Fig. 7-12), the reason for this is still unknown.
-Anyhow, both of the accumulation of these two immunoglobulin proteins and the aggregative form should be uncomfortable (painful) for HDAC2(-/-) mutant cells themselves.
-Surprisingly but somewhat expectedly, in all of individual clones of HDAC2(-/-) mutants, the artificially accumulated proteins and mRNAs of IgM H- and L-chains at the early stage are gradually reduced via the middle ( $\sim$ 30 days) stage and at the late ( $\sim$ 60 days) stage reached to almost the same levels in DT40 cells (Figs. 7-9, 7-10 and 7-11).
-Agreed with these changes, morphology of HDAC2(-/-) is also altered; i.e., the aggregative form at the early stage is altered during cultivation until the late stage to the dispersive form, which should be comfortable (peaceful) for the mutants, as for DT40 cells (Fig. 7-12).
-In addition to the above-mentioned findings, very recently, we first noticed following interesting and important facts on results which had been already obtained by immuno-electron microscopy of initial HDAC2(-/-) mutant cells [Chap.
+These results obtained in HDAC2(-/-) mutant cells at the early stage of cultivation are schematically shown in Figure 7-1(E).
+The majority of artificially accumulated IgM H- and L-chains in HDAC2(-/-) mutant cells exist as a native soluble form capable of building a high molecular weight complex with each other within endoplasmic reticulum (Fig. 7-11), since the HDAC2 mediated regulatory mechanisms do not function any longer and lacking of the mechanisms may be far superior to the capacity to secrete accumulated immunoglobulin proteins.
+In addition, HDAC2(-/-) mutant cells at the early stage exist as a morphologically aggregative and distorted form (Fig. 7-12), the reason for this is still unknown.
+Anyhow, both of the accumulation of the two immunoglobulin proteins and the aggregative form should be abnormal and/or uncomfortable (painful) for HDAC2(-/-) mutant cells themselves.
+Surprisingly but somewhat expectedly, in all individual clones of HDAC2(-/-) mutants, the artificially accumulated proteins and mRNAs of IgM H- and L-chains at the early stage are dramatically and gradually reduced through the middle (~30 days) stage and at the later (~60 days) stage reach almost the same levels as in DT40 cells (Figs. 7-9, 7-10 and 7-11).
+Agreed with these changes, the morphology of HDAC2(-/-) mutant cells also changes; i.e., the aggregative form at the early stage changes during cultivation until the later stage to the dispersive form, which should be normal and/or comfortable (peaceful) for the mutants, as for DT40 cells (Fig. 7-12).
+In addition to the above-mentioned findings, very recently, we first noticed following interesting and important facts on the results which had been already obtained by immuno-electron microscopy of initially generated HDAC2(-/-) mutant cells [Chap.
 6].
-Artificially expressed excessive IgM H- and L-chains caused by the HDAC2-deficiency are first accumulated within endoplasmic reticulum of HDAC2(-/-) mutant cells as described above.
-In parallel and/or subsequently, most of these accumulated immunoglobulin proteins are gradually secreted to outside of mutant cells, however, some of them are transported to nuclear envelope but not inside of nucleus and kept in peri-nuclear space not only at the early but also at the late stages of cultivation.
+IgM H- and L-chains artificially and excessively synthesized caused by the HDAC2-deficiency are first accumulated within endoplasmic reticulum of HDAC2(-/-) mutant cells as described above.
+In parallel and/or subsequently, most of these accumulated immunoglobulin proteins are gradually secreted to outside of mutant cells (into cultivation media), however, a part of them is transported to the nuclear envelope but not inside of nucleus, and kept in the peri-nuclear space not only at the early but also at the later stages of cultivation.
 These findings will be discussed in detail later.